 Your day will also include the opportunity to see the exterior of the amazing 'Bird's Nest' stadium from the 2008 Olympic Games for yourself.
 This evening, you might choose to join an optional excursion to the world-famous Beijing Opera, to discover its mix of song, dance and acrobatics.

 The majestic and tranquil Summer Palace at Yiheyuan is today's destination.
-You'll also have the opportunity to step back in time on an optional rickshaw tour of the ancient hutongs, Old Peking's fast-disappearing labyrinth of narrow alleyways.
+You'll also have the opportunity to step back in time on a rickshaw tour of the ancient hutongs, Old Peking's fast-disappearing labyrinth of narrow alleyways.

 Bid farewell to Beijing, transferring to the airport to fly to the port of Yichang.
 There you'll meet a five-star ship for your cruise on the Yangtze, the third longest river in the world.
 The journey upstream is highly enjoyable, not least for the change of pace.